Today's Best Tech Deals

 Updated March 25, 2020 to reflect currently pricing.
 If you’d like to read our original opinion of Sling TV, you’ll find that review preserved for the record here.

 Channel lineup: Build your own, not a la carte

 Sling TV offers two base packages: The Sling Orange and Sling Blue plans start at $30 per month each, or you can subscribe to both for $45 per month.
-Compare that to the starting prices of $50 per month for YouTube TV, $55 per month for Hulu with Live TV and FuboTV; and $65 per month for AT&T TV Now.
+Compare that to the starting prices of $65 per month for YouTube TV, $55 per month for Hulu + Live TV. $60 per month for FuboTV; and $65 per month for AT&T TV Now.

 The main tradeoff here is that Sling only covers local Fox and NBC channels in a small number of markets, and it doesn't include local ABC, CBS, or PBS stations at all.
 That means you'll need an antenna to get those channels—possibly paired with an AirTV tuner for DVR and TV guide integration.
 Sling has also been missing regional Fox Sports networks since last summer.